Yes in moderation, most nuts are high in fat and low in carbohydrates and should be a staple of every ketogenic diet.

 Have you ever heard of a squirrel having a heart attack?

-Walnuts also contain ellagic acid, which is a a polyphenolic phytochemical.
-Ellagic acid is also found in blackberries, raspberries, strawberries, cranberries, pomegranates and pecans.
+Walnuts also contain ellagic acid, which is a polyphenolic phytochemical.
+Ellagic acid is also found in blackberries, raspberries, strawberries, cranberries, pomegranates, and pecans.

 Probably what makes walnuts particularly healthy is their abundance of omega 3 fatty acids.
 One ounce of walnuts has a whopping 2.5 grams of Alpha-linolenic acid (ALA).
 ALA is a plant-based omega-3 essential fatty acid.

 Walnuts are the only tree nut on earth that has a significant quantity of ALA.
 The next closest nut is the pecan and it only has .5 grams per ounce.
 Due to the ALA, you could even argue that walnuts are healthier and more keto-friendly than macadamia nuts.